 Choose your contractor carefully

 Minnesota requires roofing contractors performing residential work in Mankato to register with the Minnesota Department of Labor and Industry as residential contractors under Minn.
 Stat. § 326B.092.
 Registration requires proof of general liability insurance and workers' compensation coverage.
-Before signing any contract, verify the contractor's registration status through the MN Department of Labor and Industry's online license lookup, confirm their insurance certificates are current, and check local reviews and references.
+Before hiring any contractor, verify their registration status through the MN Department of Labor and Industry's online license lookup, request current insurance certificates, and check reviews from previous Blue Earth County customers.

 10